 With Africa being the vast continent that it is, you may struggle to get a cheap one-way flight to the exact or even nearby country you are after, but domestic airlines such as Ethiopian Air, Arik Air and RwandAir (plus many more) might be able to connect you to your chosen destination from our examples below.

-TAP offer similarly priced flights out of London to either Accra or Luanda.
+TAP offer similarly priced flights out of London to either Accra or Luanda, whilst Vueling offer very cheap fares to Banjul with just one-short stop.

 TAP runs a reasonably priced one-way option from Brussels to Abidjan or from Frankfurt to Accra.